We are here for you Cedar Valley!

 Be sneeze- and cough-courteous.
 Coughing or sneezing into the inner crook of your arm, or into the collar of your shirt, catches the droplets that would otherwise end up in the air or on the surfaces around you.
 Most viruses are transmitted through droplets, so this is important.

-Save the mask for Halloween.
-The benefit of a mask is that it controls the outbound expression of germs when someone coughs or sneezes.
-If you’re healthy, a mask won’t be very effective in preventing the spread of germs.
-If you’re sick and need to be out in the world, a mask can help protect those around you when you cough or sneeze.
-If you do become sick, please seek appropriate medical attention.
+Mask up.
+Blackhawk county has a mask mandate in effect (August 2020- current).
+The benefit of a mask is that it is supposed to control the outbound expression of water droplets when someone coughs or sneezes.
+If you need to be out in the world, a mask can help protect those around you when you cough or sneeze.
+If you do become sick, please seek appropriate medical attention immediately.

 Don’t touch your face!
-The easiest way to get sick (with any kind of virus) is to introduce germs from your hands to mucus membranes – like your eyes, nose and mouth.
+Touching face and eyes can introduce bacteria and viruses from your hands to the mucus membranes – like your eyes, nose and mouth.
 Kids may have a hard time with this one, please help gently remind them!

 Out in the World: